Source: utils/areObjectsEqual.js

 export const areObjectsEqual = (a, b) => {

-if (a === b) return true;
+if (a === b) {

-if (typeof a !== typeof b) return false;
+if (typeof a !== typeof b) {

-if (typeof a !== "object" || a === null || b === null) return false;
+if (typeof a !== "object" || a === null || b === null) {

-const aProps = Object.getOwnPropertyNames(a),
+const aProps = Object.getOwnPropertyNames(a);

-bProps = Object.getOwnPropertyNames(b);
+const bProps = Object.getOwnPropertyNames(b);

-if (aProps.length !== bProps.length) return false;
+if (aProps.length !== bProps.length) {

 let propName,